zoujiaqing/Signal-Server/README.md

 ### Fill out `sample.yml` and `sample-secrets-bundle.yml`, located in `service/config/`

-- Any configuration notes related to these two `.yml` files are located [here](docs/config-documentation.md)
+- Any configuration notes related to these two `.yml` files are located [here](docs/si .signal-server-configuration.md)

+### Other self-hosted services

+- Signal-Server is the brains of the whole Signal operation, but there are a handful of smaller self-hosted pieces on the Signalapp Github that need to be started and configured independantly.
+Check out [this disambiguation doc](docs/self-hosted-dependancies.md) to get started on these, and to find out what you will need

 ### Docker first run

 In order to for the redis-cluster to successfully start, it has to start without any modifications to the source [docker-compose.yml](https://github.com/bitnami/containers/blob/main/bitnami/redis-cluster/docker-compose.yml)

+**The easy way**

-This can be done with:
+This can be done with `bash docker-compose-first-run.sh` inside the `scripts` folder

+- Note: this script automatically deletes any currently existing volumes, since the unmodified `docker-compose-first-run.yml` would re-use the incorrect ones

+**Manually**

+Or you can download the file from [here](https://github.com/bitnami/containers/blob/fd15f56824528476ca6bd922d3f7ae8673f1cddd/bitnami/redis-cluster/7.0/debian-11/docker-compose.yml), rename it to `docker-compose-first-run.yml`, place it next to the existing `docker-compose.yml` here and run it with:

 ```
 sudo docker-compose -f docker-compose-first-run.yml up -d && sudo docker-compose -f docker-compose-first-run.yml down
 ```

-Which will generate the required volumes

 If you want to verify that the first run has correctly started a redis cluster: